Looking for the best reasons why you should travel?

 I’m either traveling or planning upcoming trips.
-I’m always coming up with more reasons for traveling and places I want to go to It’s a constant state of having traveling on my mind and even when I’m traveling I sometimes think of my next trip!
+I’m always coming up with more reasons for traveling and places I want to go to.
+It’s a constant state of having travel on my mind, and even when I’m traveling, I sometimes think of my next trip!

-She told me she hates flying, all the work that goes into planning, as well as the expense, and going somewhere that she’s not familiar with where people speak a language different than her.
+She told me she hates flying, all the work that goes into planning, as well as the expense, and going somewhere that she’s not familiar with where people speak a language different than hers.

 It really got me thinking: why do I love traveling so much?
-It’s expensive (or can be) and it takes up a lot of time planning.
-It can be stressful and challenging and I, too, dislike flying.
+It’s expensive (or can be), and it takes up a lot of time planning.
+It can be stressful and challenging, and I, too, dislike flying.

-You Learn a Lot While Traveling
+1. You Learn a Lot While Traveling

-Travel the world and you learn so many different things and different ways of doing things that you may have never thought about before.
+Travel the world, and you learn so many different things and different ways of doing things that you may have never thought about before.
 In fact, one of the best reasons for traveling is all you will learn!

 Learning in Colombia

 In several developing countries, like Peru and Vietnam, I learned that money truly doesn’t ring happiness.
 And in Cambodia, I learned that people can truly recover from hardship and horror to smile again.
 People are so incredibly resilient.

 Every trip has brought me something new to learn, and though I couldn’t possibly list them all, I think it’s important to see things and not just read about them.
 Or, watch them on TV.
-I love documentaries but seeing a place and the people is more eye-opening.
+I love documentaries, but seeing a place and the people is more eye-opening.

 Learning in Chile